The Book of Daniel (album): Music and lyrics

 The Book of Daniel is named after the biblical book of the same name, and features twelve songs.

 Swain has credited the Beatles' 1967 song "Strawberry Fields Forever" as the album's initial source of that theme (similar to his debut album And I Love H.E.R., another album influenced by a diverse range of musical genres.

 Promotion

 In anticipation for the new album, Swain leaked a snippet of "Sweet Virginia" on his Tumblr blog in early November 2015.
 He also shared instrumental cues on his Instagram page.
 The Fader premiered its then lead single "Constellations" two weeks prior to The Book of Daniels original release date of February 29, 2016.
 The album was not released at that time.

 As of 2018, Swain continues to preview new music from The Book of Daniel, primarily through Instagram.
-On his website he specified a release date of October 31, 2018, and later January 15th, 2019, but the album has yet to be released.
+On his website he specified a release date of October 31, 2018, and later January 15, 2019, but the album has yet to be released.
+Nonetheless, audio snippets on Swain's website are still streamed today as proof of the album's existence alongside yet another tentative release year of 2025.